pazvives/DL-SP22-Project/README.md

    3. Run SSL Backbone pretraining
+      [For reproducibility read this step until the end before executing anything]
       ```
       cd /DL-SP22-Project/moco
       sbatch moco_v2.slurm
       ```

+      Note: this slurm assumes you follow step (1) and thus your data is unzipped under the project folder.
+            If that is not the case, please replace the path ```/scratch/$USER/DL-SP22-Project/``` by the corresponding path.

-      To reproduce our best model it is needed to run the slurm above with the parameters as already defined in file.
+      To reproduce our best model: run the slurm above with the parameters as already defined in file.
-      The result you the script with the parameters as defined in the slurm.

-      Notes on script arguments:

-            There is no need to modify any argument in the slurm file
-      Notes:

-      - Checkpoints are going to be saved every ten epochs.
-In our case, we ran it for 100 epochs and took the last epoch as the starting point for the             finetuning.
-      - This script assumes your dataset root is 'scratch/$USER/DL-SP22-Project' (as first step indicates).
-If that is not the case, you should replace that path inside the slurm script.
+      The resulting checkpoint after that run (100 epochs) should be used as input to finetuning.
+      The name of the checkpoint will be:  ```checkpoint_0100.pth.tar```

    ## Finetuning for object detection

-   1. Run the finetuning script
+   1. Create a folder for backbone checkpoints under demo and copy your checkpoint from backbone training to the folder:

      ```
+     mkdir /DL-SP22-Project/demo/checkpoints
+     cp /DL-SP22-Project/moco/<ssl_checkpoint_name> /DL-SP22-Project/demo/checkpoints/<ssl_checkpoint_name>
+     ```

+     Note: as said earlier, to reproduce our resuls you should use ```checkpoint_0100.pth.tar``` in the operation above.

+   2. Run the finetuning script
+      [For reproducibility read this step until the end before executing anything]

+      ```
       cd /DL-SP22-Project/demo
       sbatch demo_mocov2_fpn.slurm
       ```

       Notes on script arguments:

-       --bp <ssl_checkpoint_path>
+       --bp <backbone_checkpoint_path>
-       Use this option if you want to start the finetuning from a checkpoint from the SSL training.
+       Use this option to provide a backbone checkpoint to start the finetuning with the results from the SSL pretraining.
-       Note that this type of checkpoints only have the backbone network.
+       At the moment it is already setup to the desired checkpoint ```checkpoint_0100.pth.tar``` for reproducibility.

        --resume <e2e_checkpoint_path>
-       Use this option if you want to start the finetuning from a checkpoint from the Finetuning training.
+       Use this option if you want to resume the finetuning from a checkpoint from the Finetuning training (named as e2e checkpoints).
-       Note that this type of checkpoints have the entire network.
+       Note that this type of checkpoints have the entire network versus the ssl/backbone checkpoints that only contain the backbone network weights.

        --lr
        Use this option to run the script with different LR's.

-  Notes on replicating our results:
-     Our best model was the result of different runs:
-     - [TODO PAZ: Complete with the details of our final run]
+       At the moment this is setup to the value we used for traininig.

+       --batch-size
+       Use this option to run the script with different batch sizes.
+       Note that this is the total batch-size (ie split among all GPUS).
+       Due to memory requirements, the maximum trainable batch size per GPU is 2.
+Thus, we suggest setting it up to 4 if you have 2 GPUS, and to 8 if you have 4 GPUs.

+      To reproduce our best model, you will need to execute this script three times, each one with different settings.
+      To make that easier we created those scripts (see below).
+Each one has the corresponding set of epochs and LRs that took us to the best model (more to be explained on paper).
+      It is important to know that each script builds on the result of the other (the --resume option of the r2 and r3 scripts is set to be the last checkpoint of the previous run).
+In the same way, r1 depends on the resulting checkpoint of the SSL training (that should already be in the expected folder after step 1 of this section).

+      ```
+      cd /DL-SP22-Project/demo
+      sbatch demo_mocov2_fpn_r1.slurm
+      sbatch demo_mocov2_fpn_r2.slurm
+      sbatch demo_mocov2_fpn_r3.slurm
+      ```